31 Different Types of Moths in Maryland

 Additionally, it is considered an indicator species for climate change, as its populations are sensitive to changes in temperature and humidity.

-As such, conservation efforts should be made to ensure that these moths remain abundant in the state.
+As such, conservation efforts should ensure that these moths remain abundant in the state.

 24. Ailanthus Webworm Moth